My Forecast For Today ( February 16 )

 Tonight Into Wednesday Morning

-Cloudy with snow developing.
-A possible mix in lower elevations ( below 2700 feet ) at the beginning.
+Cloudy with snow showers developing.
 A period of moderate to heavy snow possible.
 Winds NW-N 5-10 mph, with higher gusts, along mid-upper elevation mountain ridges.
 Temperatures dropping into the 20s to lower 30s.
-Wind chills in the 10s & 20s on exposed mountain ridges.
+Wind chills in the 10s & 20s along exposed mountain ridges.